Skip to primary navigation Skip to content Skip to footer

 Put olive oil on the baking sheet.

-Roll out the dough into the baking sheet.
+Roll out the dough onto the baking sheet.

 For topping: